Coppell High School: Coppell Solar

 The Coppell Solar Racing Team is a group of students from the Coppell School of Engineering that has designed, built, and raced solar cars in the national high school solar car competition since 2008.
 The team finished 2nd in both the 2018 cross-country race and 2019 Electric-Solar Division race at Texas Motor Speedway.

 Speech and debate

 The debate squad travels nationally every year.
-The team has members who participate in public forum and policy debate, including the Lincoln-Douglas debate.
+The team has members who participate in world schools debate, public forum and policy debate, including the Lincoln-Douglas debate.
 During the 2007-2008, 2009-2010, and 2010-2011 school years, the debate squad qualified a policy team for the Tournament of Champions (debate).
 During the 2011-2012 school year, one of the school's teams placed second at the 5A UIL State tournament, and the school often has students make it to elimination rounds of the TFA State tournament.
 In 2014, the debate squad had its top team place 7th at the National Speech and Debate Tournament for policy debate as well as qualify for the Tournament of Champions (debate).
 In 2019, the policy debate squad's top team placed first at the TFA State tournament and made it to elimination rounds of the 2019 Tournament of Champions (debate).
+The World Schools team also championed the 2023 Texas Forensic Association State tournament, the highest state achievement.